 A love of food, music and stories is common to young people in most cultures.
 Students

-at southern Tasmanian schools have been learning first-hand about the differences and similarities during a short course in diversity education.
+at Tasmanian schools have had the opportunity to learn first-hand about the differences and similarities during a short course in diversity education.

 Tasmanian teachers can contact us for a comprehensive

 list of web and library resources on cultural diversity and discrimination.

 The project is a collaboration between the Students Against Racism, A

 Fairer World and TasTAFE and is funded by the Australian Government

 Department of Social Services through the Diversity and Social Cohesion

 Students Against Racism is a group of students who came to Australia as

 refugees and migrants from a diversity of countries and personal

 circumstances.
 Working with their TasTAFE teacher, Gini Ennals, they have